 In Florida, Lyft's car requirements are consistent across most of the state.

 - The car must have at least four doors.

 - The vehicle must have between five and eight seats.
 This includes the driver, so the car needs to seat, at minimum, four passengers.

 - The car needs to be registered with valid license plates.
 It also should be listed on a personal insurance policy or rideshare insurance policy issued in Florida.

-- The car's model year needs to be 2002 or newer, unless you're driving in Miami, Orlando, Bradenton, Jacksonville, Naples, Port Charlotte, Sarasota or Tampa.
-In these cities, your car's model year must be 2006 or newer.
+- The car's model year needs to be 2002 or newer—except in Miami, Orlando, Bradenton, Jacksonville, Naples, Port Charlotte, Sarasota or Tampa, where your model year must be 2006 or newer.